-1. Call or visit the public body and ask for the information first
+1. Call or visit the public body and ask for the information first .

-A formal FOIA request may not be required and this may help tailor the written request.
+A formal FOIA request may not be required, and this may help tailor the written request.
+Before making a FOIA request, you may wish to conduct a search of agencies' websites to see what is already publicly available online.